Bachelor of Arts in Sociology

 Basic Areas of Study

-The Sociology Department recommends that each student select an area for the major or minor.
-At least four elective courses should be taken from that chosen area of study (Upon consultation with an advisor a student may elect to substitute another course for one in his/her specialty).
+The Sociology Department recommends that each student select an “Area of Study” (specialty) for the major or minor.
+At least six courses should be taken from that chosen Area of Study for the major, and at least four courses should be taken from the chosen Area of Study for the minor.
+(Upon consultation with an advisor a student may elect to substitute another course for one in their Area of Study).

 Minor in Sociology (15 units)